hychn/hychn.github.io/md/RLspinningup.md

 * mcst0 doesn't seem to see a move that leads to immediate loss afterwards
   * which it should if it follows P directly, since our network can consistent make the terminal move
   * this indicates somethig is wrong with the preceding step, Nx(MCST search) -> the branching/ubc
+  * maybe the random prob is too much for the numerical stability to apply?

 # Opportunities